-Dimanche ("Sunday") is 2011 animated short film by Patrick Doyon.
+Dimanche ("Sunday") is a 2011 animated short film (ten minutes) by Patrick Doyon.
 It was produced by the National Film Board of Canada.

 - Blah, Blah, Blah: The speech of the adults is rendered as gibberish muttering.

 - Cool Train: The trains that go by are absolutely massive, towering over the entire town like rolling skyscrapers.